 On this day 4, Jesus also made all of the stars!
 This perhaps has to be the biggest understatement of the entire Bible.
 Think about it; for all we know, there are an infinite number of stars in the Universe, and Jesus made them all in just one day!
 WOW!

 Let's talk about the age of the Sun.
 We have a pretty good grasp of the fusion reaction of Hydrogen to generate heat.
 In the reaction, mass is converted to energy, Helium is formed, and a particular type of neutrino is released, a muon neutrino.
 As reported in the April 1995 edition of Physics Today, only 60% of the expected neutrinos are being detected here on Earth.
 That is, if the Sun were 4.6 billion years old, and the heavier element reactions were also occurring, increasing the total quantity of reactions (as they do when a Sun ages), then we are missing 40% of the expected neutrinos!
 Curiously, as the Physics Today article mentions, the amount of neutrinos being collected is precisely the amount we would get if only the primary reaction were occurring (that is, just the Hydrogen reaction).
 The only time when just the Hydrogen reaction exclusively occurs is when a Sun is new.
-I conclude from this that our Sun is brand new (about 6,336 to 6,583 years old).
+I conclude from this that our Sun is brand new; approximately 6,431 years old.

 Let's talk about the age of the Moon.
 When I was a kid in the early 60s, they sent un-manned lunar landers named Surveyor up to the Moon for a scouting mission.
 I remember them stating before any of them landed, that because our solar system is about 4.6 billion years old, the moon would have accumulated 54 feet of dust over such a long time.
 However, when the landers got there, very little dust was found!
 Later, when Apollo 11 arrived, just enough to leave nice footprints was available (about 1/8" of an inch).
 Neil Armstrong's first words on the moon were: "That's one small step for man - one giant leap for mankind.
 Yes, the surface is fine and powdery.
 I can kick it up loosely with my toe.
 It does adhere in fine layers, like powdered charcoal, to the sole and sides of my boots.
 I only go in a small fraction of an inch, maybe an eighth of an inch, but I can see the footprints of my boots and the treads in the fine, sandy particles."
 Using their original calculations, the moon's age would be: